 A co-operative art school? is a research project on co-operative education, alternative art education, radical pedagogy, self-organisation and other dimensions of a co-operative learning environment.
 The project is supported by an Artquest Research Residency at the Conway Hall Humanist Library.

 What would a co-operative art school look like?
 Who is it for and what would the benefits be?
 How would it work?
 These are some of the questions that this research project will address.
 If you would like to contribute you can submit your work to the zine, fill in the survey or scroll down for more ways of getting involved.
 Please check back soon, this page will be updated regularly with more information and resources.
 To receive updates please fill in the survey, add your email and tick the check box.

 Higher education is in crisis.
 Ideologically driven neoliberal reforms, implemented gradually since the late 1980s and consolidated by the coalition government in 2010, have accelerated and deepened the crisis.
 Whereas more people than ever before enter into higher education, students are now customers accumulating debt, education is linked to employment and “student experience” is measured in numbers.
-At the same time, as campaigns for state funded higher education continue, universities become more entrenched in the private model, while fulfilling policy objectives through research funding.
+At the same time, as campaigns for state funded higher education continue, universities become more entrenched in the private model, while they fulfill policy objectives through research funding.
 The world is changing at an accelerated pace and the impasse in the debate between public and private higher education indicates that we need to rethink the role of education in society.

 Alternative art schools address the crisis in art education by offering free or affordable art education, developing diverse curricula and models of organisation, co-operating to form a network that intersects, opens communication channels, exchanges resources and organises regular gatherings.
 Yet these schools are precarious, apart from notable examples like AltMFA, Open School East, TOMA and School of the Damned, most alternative enjoy a brief rush of momentum before work and family commitments, lack of space and resources lead to dwindling participation, commitment and energy.